Click on a heading to open the answer.

 What Guarantees Does Futonz Provide?

-We offer a one week trial guarantee on our entire standard range of products.
-This means you can actually sleep on your chosen bed to be sure it’s perfect in practice, and be certain you can get a complete refund for the product if you are not completely satisfied.
+We offer a one week trial guarantee for all our standard size futons, mattresses, and bed bases.
+This means you get to try your bed for a whole week to make sure it is the right choice for you.
+Rest assured knowing that you can get a refund or exchange for the product if you are not completely satisfied.

 This trial promise includes sharing the freight costs: if you have paid for delivery, we will pay for return freight to our workshop.

-The 7 day trial is extended to everything priced on this web site in the full price list and itemised on the pages.
-We cannot offer trials on non-standard bed sizes, modified beds and products, and custom designed beds as detailed under ‘custom made beds’.
+The 7-day trial is extended to all futons, mattresses, and bed bases on this website in the full price list and itemised on the pages.
+We cannot offer trials on non-standard bed sizes, modified beds and products, and custom-designed beds.

 What Warranties Does Futonz Provide?

-Futonz absolutely stand behind the quality of all our products.
-Our futon mattresses have a 5 year warranty on materials and workmanship.
-Our bedside tables, bed frames and latex mattresses have a 10 year warranty for materials and workmanship.
+At Futonz, we stand behind the quality of all our products.
+Our futon mattresses have a 5-year warranty on materials and workmanship.
+Our bedside tables, bed frames and mattresses have a 10-year warranty for materials and workmanship.

 What is a latex mattress?

-Organic latex is an amazing ‘super’ material: naturally produced and perfect for sleeping on.
+Organic latex is an amazing ‘super’ material, naturally produced and perfect for sleeping on.
 We have tried synthetic alternatives but they do not perform as well as latex.
-You be confident in the quality of your Futonz latex mattresses because we guarantee them with a ten year warranty on materials and workmanship.
+We offer a ten-year warranty on materials and workmanship for all of our organic latex mattresses, so that you can be confident in the quality of your new mattress.

 Can a latex bed help ease my arthritis or back pain?

-Pure latex beds have excellent postural and weight support properties.
-This means they contour to the sleepers body shape without sagging.
-Unlike spring mattresses, the density of latex is consistant and ‘self-supportive’ which promotes a horizontal or ‘level’ body alignment.
+Organic latex mattresses have excellent postural and weight support properties.
+This means they contour to your body shape without sagging.
+Unlike spring mattresses, the density of latex is consistent and self-supportive which promotes a horizontal or ‘level’ body alignment.
 Orthopaedic doctors and chiropractors often recommend latex beds and many people have given us great feedback about how our beds have eased a variety of aches and pains.
-If you think your current mattress is not contributing to your well being and health, we can suggest what mattress variables may best suit your personal requirements, and we offer a free trial.
+If you think your current mattress is not contributing to your well being and health, we can suggest what mattress may best suit your personal requirements, and we offer a 7-night trial.

 How long will a latex mattress last?

-With normal care, our latex mattresses can provide over 30 years of great sleeps.
-Pure latex rubber is an extraordinary material, which keeps elasticity and density over long term time and use.
+With normal care, our latex mattresses can provide over 30 years of great sleep.
+Pure latex rubber is an extraordinary material, which keeps elasticity and density without sagging.

 Will my latex mattress need special cleaning or care?

 Good sleeping environments are warm and dry.
 Our latex mattresses perform perfectly in this kind of environment.
-Even in humid conditions latex mattresses are very good.
+Even in humid conditions, latex mattresses are very good.
 Latex is bacteriostatic, which means it is naturally free and resistant to mould.
+We use organic New Zealand wool in our covers because of its ability to regulate temperature.
 Wool is warm and dry in winter, and cool in summer.
-Wool regulates humidity, allows air circulation and ‘breathes’ well.
+Wool regulates humidity and allows air circulation.
 This means moisture does not build up while sleeping which gives a dry, fresh sleeping environment.

-Latex mattresses do not require turning.
-The density of pure latex is not effected by temperature, which means the mattress support and comfort remains consistent throughout the year.
+Latex mattresses do not require turning, like other mattresses.
+The density of pure latex is not affected by temperature, which means the mattress support and comfort remains consistent without sagging or dipping.

 What is a futon?

 Futon refers to bedding traditionally used in Japan and Korea, where they are still extensively used and popular.
-‘Futon’ is the phonetic English of a Japanese word which means ‘bedding’.
-It is written as 布団, 蒲団or ふとん in Japanese, and 후톤 is the Korean equivalent (very similar pronunciation).
+‘Futon’ is the phonetic English of a Japanese word that means ‘bedding’.
+It is written as 布団, 蒲団or ふとん in Japanese, and 후톤 in Korean.
 Traditionally, futons were made of natural raw cotton, wrapped in a cotton sheet.
 Modern futons still use raw cotton with a cover made to fit that is tied or zipped.
-Western futons supplement the natural raw cotton with other materials such as wool or latex.
+Western futons supplement the natural raw cotton with other materials such as wool or latex for additional support.

-At FUTONZ we use ‘futon’ to mean any mattress that containing layers of raw cotton.
+At FUTONZ we use ‘futon’ to mean any mattress that contains layers of raw cotton.
 This includes our Traditional Futon, made completely from natural raw cotton, as well as our modern Futon Range.
-Our modern futons all have an outer layer of wool fibre, then two thick layers of natural cotton.
-It is the middle or ‘core’ material that makes the density different; giving the soft, medium or firm feel.
+Our modern futons have an outer layer of wool, and then two thick layers of natural cotton.
+But it is the middle or ‘core’ material that makes the density different; giving the futon a soft, medium or firm feel, with enough support for most people to sleep comfortably on.

-Futons are very different in feel and materials compared to our Natural Latex Mattresses which are all made from pure latex rubber and do not contain cotton.
+Futons are quite different in feel and materials compared to our Natural Latex Mattresses which are all made from pure latex rubber (and do not contain cotton).
+Give our futons a go with our 7-night trial!

 What are the benefits of a futon?